panicinc/icarus/README.md

 ## Getting Started

-If you're just looking to use the Icarus extension, you can download it from the Extension Library directly from Nova.
+If you're just looking to use the Icarus extension, you can download it from the Extension Library [directly within Nova](nova://extension?id=panic.Icarus).

+Icarus adds:

+- 🖍️ **Syntax highlighting**, symbolication, and code folding using Tree-sitter grammars
+- 🧪 **Language intelligence**, completions, issues, and more via SourceKit-LSP
+- 🐛 **Debugging** via LLDB

+Intelligence is provided using [SourceKit-LSP](https://github.com/apple/sourcekit-lsp) from the Swift open-source project.
+This language server provides support for Swift natively and uses `clangd` behind the scenes for C-family languages.

+Debugging is supported using _LLDB.framework_, distributed with Apple's Xcode tools and the Swift compiler toolchain.

 The Icarus project consists of several parts: